muuscodes/crossword_crew/README.md

 ## Getting Started

+If you want to play around without getting your hands dirty, go to the [website][website-url] and make an account.
+You are also welcome to use the guest account login for quick access (case sensitive):
+-Username: Guest
+-Password: CrosswordCrewGuest!

-You can run Crossword Crew locally with the following instructions.
+You can also run Crossword Crew locally with the following instructions.

 ### Prerequisites